wgmods/Mods-API-Documentation/docs/PythonAPI/events.md

 - func - it is a handler function for events that takes two parameters from the SFM machine, such as eventName (an event name), and eventData (dict with event parameters)

 ![image](https://github.com/wgmods/Mods-API-Documentation/assets/167185926/318b9986-b71f-4d9b-99f9-fc0613286fa3)

 ---

+### onArtilleryAmmoChanged(func)

+This event is triggered when the artillery ammo changed.

+#### Input parameters
+- func - it’s a handler function for the event, input parameters of the function is ammoId

+---

+### onWeaponTypeChanged(func)

+This event is triggered when the weapon type changed.

+#### Input parameters
+- func - it’s a handler function for the event, input parameters of the function is weaponType

+---

+### onSquadronActivated(func)

+This event is triggered when the squadron activated.

+#### Input parameters
+- func - it’s a handler function for the event, input parameters of the function is bombParamsId

+---

+### onSquadronDeactivated(func)

+This event is triggered when the squadron deactivated.

+#### Input parameters
+- func - it’s a handler function for the event, input parameters of the function is *args

+---

+### onArtilleryFireModeChanged(func)

+This event is triggered when the artillery fire mode changed.

+#### Input parameters
+- func - it’s a handler function for the event, input parameters of the function is *args

+---